-A new Standard-legal Magic: The Gathering set, Kaldheim, has launched and is shaking up card prices in multiple formats.
+Kaldheim, a new Standard-legal Magic: The Gathering set, was launched earlier this year and has been shaking up the card prices in multiple formats.

-From Gods and Dragons to a Phyrexian Praetor, here are the KHM cards worth money so far.
+From Gods and Dragons to a Phyrexian Praetor, here are the KHM cards worth money.

 Vorinclex, Monstrous Raider

 Rated as one of the most potent KHM cards, Vorinclex, Monstrous Raider slots right into Mono-Green Food decks within the Standard format.
 As a legendary creature, Vorinclex has established itself as a Phyrexian Preator to watch out for in the Commander format.
 Vorinclex, Monstrous Raider has also found a home in Fynn, the Fangbearer EDH decks, and Atraxa, Praetors’ Voice.

 Priced at around $44, Vorinclex, Monstrous Raider is the highest-valued KHM card to date following the Kaldheim Championship.